UMGB 135x40 [M10+M12] GW F600 +Lina GOBLIN / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in advanced technologically fields – are used in hard drives, electric motors, medical apparatus and other highly developed apparatuses.
+- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
-Additionally, tiny parts of these products are able to complicate diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
+It's also worth noting that small elements of these products are able to hinder the diagnostic process after entering the body.

 Neodymium magnets should not be near people with pacemakers.